heristop/heristop.github.io/src/content/blog/2023-12-18-curiosity-beyond-technical-expertise.md

 title: "Valuing Curiosity Beyond Technical Expertise in Developers"
 description: ""
 pubDate: "2023-12-01"
+conclusion: "☝ Recruiting an expert based on current competencies is like programming the obsolescence of tomorrow; preferring a curious mind, on the other hand, is preparing for the future by reducing this risk and embracing innovation."
 ---

 The rapid evolution of technologies in the development world poses a significant challenge in the recruitment process: should we seek an expert in a specific technology or value versatility and learning ability?
 From my experience as a full-stack developer and Chapter Lead, a conclusion emerges: curiosity and flexibility seem more valuable than narrow expertise in a given technology.
 The question then arises: where do we find the balance between these two approaches? 🤔